AfricanProgrammer/CodeEditor/README.md

 Thank you for dowanloading my work...

-I have created this project as an example for a ToDo App
+I have created this project as an example for a ToDo App using Javascript.

-Feel free to modify and comment
+Feel free to modify.

 Dont forget to comment